-If a student is not eligible for support under the general residence conditions, they may still be eligible to apply to the Childcare Fund for support under one of the exceptions to the ordinary residence conditions.
-Detailed information about the exceptions to our residency criteria can be found on our website at https://www.saas.gov.uk/ forms/residence.pdf.
-If you need further clarification on residency eligibility, please contact the SAAS Policy Team, who will be happy to assist you.
+If a student is not eligible for support under the general residence conditions, they may still be eligible to apply to the Childcare Funds for support under one of the exceptions to the ordinary residence conditions.
+Detailed information about the exceptions to our residency criteria can be found at SAAS Residency conditions and in the FE/HE Residency Guide, an updated version of which will be published in due course.
+If you need further clarification on residency eligibility, please contact the SFC Student Support Team.